 Therefore, athletes who are attempting to maximize the synthesis of new muscle tissue with training should not consider BCAA and HMB supplements as mutually exclusive.
 In fact, they respectively provide an anti-catabolic stimulus and a pro-anabolic stimulus, acting in synergy.

-Daily recommendation: take 3 g of HMB 60’ before training.
+Recommended use: take 3 g of HMB 60’ before training.